Bill Rauch

+He was named the inaugural artistic director of the Ronald O. Perelman Performing Arts Center at the World Trade Center in 2018.
+The Perelman was the final piece of the plan to revitalize the World Trade Center site.
+He and Zhailon Levingston directed Cats: The Jellicle Ball at the Perelman, which subsequently transferred to Broadway and won them the Tony Award for Best Direction of a Musical.

 Education

-Rauch (born 1962) graduated from Harvard College in 1984 with a B.A. in English & American Literature and Language, where he was a recipient of the Louis Sudler Prize for Outstanding Graduating Artist.
+Rauch graduated from Harvard College in 1984 with a B.A. degree in English and American Literature and Language, where he was a recipient of the Louis Sudler Prize for Outstanding Graduating Artist.

+Career

 Cornerstone Theater

 Rauch co-founded the community-based, touring Cornerstone Theater Company in 1986 with Alison Carey, where he directed more than 40 productions, most of them collaborations with diverse rural and urban communities across the United States, and served as artistic director from 1986 to 2006.
 He oversaw an additional 25 commissions of new work.

 Their first adapted production was The Marmarth Hamlet, set and staged in Marmath, North Dakota as a Wild West musical.
 In 1989, Cornerstone created a Romeo and Juliet in Port Gibson, Mississippi, with 11 members of the company and over 50 local residents as cast and crew.
-It starred Amy Brenneman as Juliet and local high school senior, Edret Brinston as Romeo.
+It starred Amy Brenneman as Juliet and local high school senior Edret Brinston as Romeo.
 In 1994, they staged the medieval morality play, Everyman, at Santa Monica Place and "Death chases Everyman in the shadows of Victoria’s Secret."
-In 2004, Rauch collaborated with playwright José Cruz González to adapt Washington Irving's story, "Rip Van Winkle" into Waking Up in Lost Hills.
+In 2004, Rauch collaborated with playwright José Cruz González to adapt Washington Irving's story "Rip Van Winkle" into Waking Up in Lost Hills.

 Oregon Shakespeare Festival

 Rauch became the Oregon Shakespeare Festival's fifth artistic director in 2007, after five seasons at the Festival as a guest director.
 As visiting director at OSF, Rauch directed Handler (2002), Hedda Gabler (2003), The Comedy of Errors (2004), By the Waters of Babylon (2005), The Two Gentlemen of Verona (2006), and Romeo and Juliet (2007).

-The Green Show (free, pre-show entertainment) had "hosted Renaissance dancers and Elizabethan music," and under Rauch's tenure, they expanded it to "include an ever-rotating bill of fare of artists from our own region and as far away as Mexico City or New York."
+The Green Show (free pre-show entertainment) had "hosted Renaissance dancers and Elizabethan music," and under Rauch's tenure, they expanded it to "include an ever-rotating bill of fare of artists from our own region and as far away as Mexico City or New York."
 In 2015, OSF launched the inaugural sessions of "artEquity, a facilitator training initiative on inclusion and equity issues for theatre companies nationwide."
 In his final season, actors of color made up 70% of the performers at OSF."

 On February 16, 2018, Rauch announced that his directorship would come to an end in August 2019.